Covid 19 coronavirus: 700 close contact traces a day but still no use of Bluetooth tracking

-More than 700 close contacts are being traced everyday, the Ministry of Health says.
+More than 700 close contacts are being traced every day, the Ministry of Health says.

 But there is still no sign of the use of bluetooth technology, which researchers have said is vital because manual contact-tracing cannot keep pace with how rapidly Covid-19 spreads.